anmolshah80/6CS005-high-performance-computing/README.md

 - Password Cracking using multithreading (POSIX threads)

   - Cracks a password using multithreading and dynamic slicing based on thread count [done]
-  - Program finishes appropriately when password has been found
+  - Program finishes appropriately when password has been found [done]

 - Password Cracking using CUDA